MicrosoftDocs/win32/desktop-src/mstv/receiving-video-control-events-in-atl.md

 ---
 title: Receiving Video Control Events in ATL
-description: Receiving Video Control Events in ATL ms.assetid: 'cd62980f-5142-4805-9fc2-b2d272b91c5c'
+description: Receiving Video Control Events in ATL ms.assetid: cd62980f-5142-4805-9fc2-b2d272b91c5c ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Receiving Video Control Events in ATL

 This topic applies to Windows XP or later.

-The Video Control sends events to the client through a dispinterface, [**\_IMSVidCtlEvents**](-imsvidctlevents.md).
+The Video Control sends events to the client through a dispinterface, [**\_IMSVidCtlEvents**](/windows/previous-versions/msvidctl/?branch=master).
 In ATL, you can create a dispinterface event sink by deriving from the **IDispEventImpl** or **IDispEventSimpleImpl** class template.
 One advantage of these classes is that you do not have to implement methods for all of the events.
 Instead, you can implement just the ones that you are interested in receiving.

 This section gives a brief summary of this process.
 For details, consult the ATL documentation.
-The example uses **IDispEventSimpleImpl** to catch two events from the Video Control, [**\_IMSVidCtlEvents::Click**](-imsvidctlevents-click.md) and [**\_IMSVidCtlEvents::StateChange**](-imsvidctlevents-statechange.md).
+The example uses **IDispEventSimpleImpl** to catch two events from the Video Control, [**\_IMSVidCtlEvents::Click**](/windows/previous-versions/msvidctl/?branch=master) and [**\_IMSVidCtlEvents::StateChange**](/windows/previous-versions/msvidctl/?branch=master).

 First, include **IDispEventSimpleImpl** the class template in your client's inheritance list: